codematsing/django-formset-debug/docs/source/richtext.rst

 	    ])

-Now, when the user selects some text and clicks on the button labeled "Mark Text", a drop down menu will appear, offering the options "Red", "Green" and "Blue".
+Now, when the user selects some text and clicks on the button labeled "Mark Text", a drop down menu will appear, offering the options "Default", "Red", "Green" and "Blue".
 When selecting one of these options, a span element with the selected CSS class will be wrapped around the selected text.
+The item labeled "Default" will remove the CSS class from the selected text.

-When implementing this, do not forget to declare the named CSS classes in its CSS file.
+.. note:: When implementing this, do not forget to declare the named CSS classes in its CSS file.

-A variant of the above control element is, when the CSS shall not be applied to the selected text, but the a whole block.
+A variant of the above control element is, when the CSS shall not be applied to the selected text, but to a whole block.
 This can be achieved by adding the member ``extension_type = 'node'`` to the class inheriting from ``ClassBaseControlElement``.
+The control element ``LineHeight`` (see above) is an example for this.

 Composed Formatting Options